rohannair2022/PalChecker/README.md

 # About
 PalChecker is an interactive daily checker for tracking and maintaining a good lifestyle to balance mental health.
 The project was created for the IngeniumSTEM Summer 2024 Hackathon.
+It gives the user a way to reflect on their day by posing questions about it, which has been shown to increase emotional control—a crucial skill for managing stress, anxiety, and depression.
+The user creates a feeling of routine in their life by responding to the question every day, which has been shown to lessen anxiety and other issues.
+The score that the website offers gives the user a way to assess how their days are going and gives them motivation to improve.

 http://palchecker.xyz:3000/